 By Jose Cruz Roa

 Sacramento, CA – Due to significant increases in inflation, it is likely that California’s minimum wage will soon increase to 15.50 dollars for all workers in the upcoming year.
 This increase in the minimum wage would take effect on January 1 of next year.
+(A salary comparison for the state).

 “The wage increase will benefit millions of California households that are struggling to keep pace with the highest rate of inflation in decades,” the California governor’s office said in a news release.
 “For years, the state minimum wage has increased steadily while inflation numbers remained modest.”